aidn3/hypixel-guild-discord-bridge/README.md

 All metrics config are in `./config/metrics-config.json`.

-In-game interval commands execution for metrics is **disabled by default**.
+In-game interval commands execution for metrics are **disabled by default**.
 Automatically sending commands non-stop to Hypixel might get the client banned for "botting".
 Although the chance is next to non-existent, it is disabled for safe measures.